Sewanee Summer Seminar

 - Opening reception at 4 p.m.

 - Monday–Friday afternoon and evenings: Optional programs and activities

 - Friday late afternoon: Final reception and farewell dinner

 - Saturday morning: Departure by 10 a.m.

 The Daily Schedule

-Mornings begin with breakfast followed by the main lecture of the day at 9 A.M.
-After a break for refreshments it is time for a choice: to discuss the main lecture topic or to join a new discussion with a different professor.
+Mornings begin with a hearty breakfast at McClurg, followed by the main lecture of the day at 9 a.m.
+After a break for refreshments it is time for a choice: to discuss the main lecture topic or to join a new talk with a different professor.
 Thus, each morning includes opportunities to pursue two different subjects.
-Everyone hears the main lecture: then some pursue that subject for the rest of the morning while others jump into one of the “second lectures.”
+Everyone hears the main lecture, then some pursue that subject for the rest of the morning while others jump into one of the “second talks.”

 How much does it cost?

-For those not on the meal plan, meals are also available on an individual basis.
+For tuition-only participants, meals are also available on an individual basis.

 Remember: The Summer Conference Office charges early arrivals (Saturday after 2 p.m.) $75.00 per person, per night